kshedden/case_studies/methods/distributions.md

 CCDF is $P(X > t) = 1/t^\alpha$.
 This distribution has a tail index of
 $\alpha$ as defined above.

-If $U$ follows a uniform distribution, then $1/U^{1/\alpha}$ is Pareto.
+If $U$ follows a uniform distribution, then $U^{-1/\alpha}$ is Pareto.
 Alternativey, if $Y$ follows a standard exponential distribution, then $Z = \exp(Y / \alpha)$ follows a Pareto distribution.

 ### Exceedances

-The Pareto and exponential distributions are simple one-parameter families and in general will not fit many datasets well.
+The Pareto and exponential distributions are one-parameter families and in general will not fit many datasets well.
 When focusing on extreme values we usually don't want to become distracted by the structure of the center of the distribution.
 One way to focus on the tail is to convert